tedmiston/imgur-shortcuts/README.md

 Because no one really remembers the defaults (why does `0` = star?).

+## Current Status

+MVP works, but only minimally tested.

 ## What are the shortcuts?

 All highlighted shortcuts are available.
 [Imgur's default shortcuts](http://imgur.com/IO1WONW) are shown in parentheses for reference.